LOADING

 As a result, we need artistic leaders, who can see the world as it is and prepare us for the future.

-Schools have figured it out that fear is a great shortcut to teach compliance.
+Schools have figured out that fear is a great shortcut to teach compliance.

 Studies show that things learned in frightening circumstances are sticky:

-We remember what we learn on a battlefield or when we burn our finger.
+We remember what we learn on a battlefield or when we burn our fingers.

-So, is it any surprise that people have learned to fit in, do the standardised tests, keep heads down, obey instructions?
+So, is it any surprise that people have learned to fit in, do the standardised tests, keep their heads down, and obey instructions?

 School is teaching us the wrong stuff.
 School expects that our students will graduate to be trained trigonometricians.
 They’ll be hired by people to compute the length of the hypotenuse of a certain right triangle.